-Inka, Spanish, and Christian traditions come together in this 17th century painting of a religious procession in Cuzco (in present day Peru).
+Inka, Spanish, and Christian traditions come together in this 17th century painting of a religious procession in Cusco (in present day Peru).
 At the time, much of South America was a Spanish colony governed as a viceroyalty (a viceroy was someone who ruled as a representative of a monarch—in this case, the King of Spain).
-Cuzco was part of the Spanish viceroyalty of Peru which lasted from the 16th to the 19th century.
-To make matters more complicated, Cuzco was also the former capital of the Inka Empire.
+Cusco was part of the Spanish viceroyalty of Peru which lasted from the 16th to the 19th century.
+To make matters more complicated, Cusco was also the former capital of the Inka Empire.

-Parish of San Sebastián is part of a series of eighteen canvases (sixteen of which survive) that depict the religious festival of Corpus Christi in Cuzco.
-These large paintings (they range from 6 feet square to 7 x 12 feet) were painted by at least two artists and were made for the Santa Ana parish church in Cuzco, located in the Andes mountains.
+Parish of San Sebastián is part of a series of eighteen canvases (sixteen of which survive) that depict the religious festival of Corpus Christi in Cusco.
+These large paintings (they range from 6 feet square to 7 x 12 feet) were painted by at least two artists and were made for the Santa Ana parish church in Cusco, located in the Andes mountains.

 Leading the procession is an Inka kuraka who acts as a standard bearer (see bottom image).
 Also referred to as caciques, these local rulers of indigenous descent were granted privileges (cacicazgos) by the Spaniards and allowed to maintain a position of leadership after the Spanish conquest in the Andes.
 By the early-seventeenth century, twenty-four caciques held this hereditary office—making this an exclusive position.
 In exchange for their acculturation and adoption into the Spanish hierarchy, caciques were required to implement Spanish law among the indigenous population.